 6. Decrease Volume / Intensity

-By keeping set ranges to no more than 12-15 total sets (not including cuff work) and intensities at around 70-75% we can make sure we’re not creating any residual soreness that may affect on-field performance 24-48 hours later.
-We’ll generally use an 8-rep set done with a 10-12 RM intensity.
+By keeping set ranges to no more than 12-15 total sets (not including cuff work), and intensities at around 75-80% (upper body) and 80-85% (lower body) we can make sure we’re not creating any residual soreness that may affect on-field performance 24-48 hours later.
+We’ll generally use a 3-4-rep set for lower body and 6-8 rep set for upper body.

 Note: These workouts do not include conditioning work (athletes will get enough movement during the week at practice, doing sprint work, fielding ground balls and warm-ups).